 Because of the potential for small stop losses, position sizes can be very large.

 Position sizing for day trading stocks is capped at 4x leverage.
-This means much of the capital in the account, including the maximum leverage, can quite easily be used even when risking only 1% or 0.5% of the account on a trade (don’t need to risk that much, can risk less).
+This means much of the capital in the account, including the maximum leverage, can quite easily be used even when risking only 1% or 0.5% of the account on a trade (you don’t need to risk that much, you can risk less).
 One day trading position may use most of the available capital in the account, leaving little for other trading activities, such as swing trades.
 You can always choose to allocate a specific amount to day trades, and leave the rest of the capital for other trades.